-Want to start a restaurant in South Africa?
-From costs and licenses to pop-ups, planning, and POS systems, this guide helps you turn your food dream into a thriving business
+Learn how to start a restaurant in South Africa.
+From costs to licenses and planning, turn your food dream into a business.

 Every restaurant begins with an idea and a vision, maybe it’s a café with a few outdoor tables and fresh muffins each morning or a takeaway counter where customers can grab affordable burgers on their lunch break.
 Perhaps it’s something bigger: a sit-down restaurant with a chef-driven menu and live music on weekends.